lok520/IT5016_A3_lok_20241286./README.md

 # IT5016_A3_lok_20241286.

-Requisition System
+ Requisition  System.

-1. Staff Information
+1.Staff Information
-The system begins by collecting essential details from the staff member.
-Users are prompted to provide the date, their staff ID, and name.
-This ensures every requisition is correctly linked to the person submitting it.
+The system will start by taking the necessary information about the staff member.
+The date, staff ID, and name of the user are asked.
+This will guarantee that all requisition is properly associated with the individual that makes the request.

-2. Item Requisition
+2.Item Requisition
-Staff can record the items they want to request.
-For each item, the program asks for the name and the cost.
-The total cost is calculated automatically, allowing multiple items to be processed in a single requisition.
+Employees are capable of documenting the requests they desire.
+The program will require the name and the cost of each item.
+All the cost is computed automatically and many items are possible to process at a time in each requisition.

-3. Approval Workflow
+3.Approval Workflow
-The program evaluates the total cost to determine the approval status.
-Requisitions under $500 are automatically approved.
-Those between $500 and $1000 are marked as pending and require manager approval.
-Requests exceeding $1000 are automatically not approved.
+The program is used to calculate the overall cost to identify the approval status.
+The threshold of requisitions less than 500 is automatically approved.
+The ones that come within the range of $500-1000 are identified as pending and need manager approval.
+Any request costing over 1000 is automatically disapproved.

-4. Manager Review
+4.Manager Review
-Pending requisitions can be reviewed by the manager, who can approve or reject the request.
-Approved requisitions receive a unique approval reference number for tracking purposes.
+The manager can review pending requisitions and approve or reject the request.
+Approved requisitions are assigned a special approval reference number so as to be tracked.

-5. Requisition Summary
+5.Requisition Summary
-After processing, the program displays a clear summary that includes staff details, total cost, approval status, and the reference number.
-This ensures transparency and easy record-keeping.
+Upon processing, a clear summary will be displayed in the program which will consist of staff details, total cost, approval status and the reference number.
+This guarantees transparency and facilitation of records keeping.

-6. Statistics Tracking
+6.Statistics Tracking
-The system keeps track of all requisitions, showing the total number submitted, approved, pending, and rejected.
-This feature provides a quick overview of overall activity and helps in decision-making.
+The system maintains a record of every requisition with the number of total ones submitted, approved, pending and rejected.
+This is a feature that enables fast overview of the activity in general and assists in decision-making.

-7. Educational Value
+7.Educational Value
-While practical, the program also serves as a demonstration of fundamental Python concepts, including classes, methods, loops, conditionals, and user input.
-It is beginner-friendly and provides a realistic example of how an office requisition workflow can be automated.
+Although it is practical, the program is also an illustration of basic Python principles, such as classes, methods, loops, conditionals, and input.
+It is easy to follow and gives a close-to-life illustration of how an office requisition process can be automated..